George Kirby makes his MLB debut for Mariners with large and loud cheering section

 “We were rivals in high school and ended up going to the same college (Elon),” Kirby said.

-Those shirts date back to Kirby’s days at Rye (N.Y.)
-High School.
+Those shirts date back to Kirby’s days at Rye (New York) High School.

 The mother of another buddy, Tim, designed and made those shirts.